Argentina legends backing Ross County

 Ardiles and Villa were photographed with a County scarf at a conference on sports diplomacy in London.

-The Staggies, who are bottom of the Scottish Premiership, face Dundee at Dens Park on Saturday and need to win to have any hope of staying in the league, and not being relegated to the Championship.
+The Staggies, who are bottom of the Scottish Premiership, face St Johnstone at Perth on Saturday and need to win to have any hope of staying in the league, and not being relegated to the Championship.

 The aim of the event Ardiles and Villa attended was to look at how sport can be used to help build bridges and heal rifts between countries and rival communities.